no-slopes/sprite-animations/docfx_project/documentation/sprite-animator/combo-animator.md

   while using the [Animations Manage](../animations-manager/index.md), the animation is considered interrupted and the combo animator will fire the `OnInterrupted` action (if registered).
 The common practice here would be getting the animated object back to its default animation.
-- In the case the `Next()` method do get called within the `Input Waiting Time` it will play the next cycle and enter the "waiting state" again.
+- In the case of the `Next()` method getting called within the `Input Waiting Time` it will play the next cycle and enter the "waiting state" again.
 - This process repeats until the last cycle is played, when the Combo Animator calls the `OnEnd` action.

 ## Playing a Combo Animation